 One of the early initiatives is Precious Plastic.
-Precious Plastic started as a graduation project by Dutchman Dave Hakkens in 2013, and has quickly evolved into one of the most original and engaging ways of handling plastic waste.
-The idea is a to build a machine that will allow you to process your own plastic waste and create something new out of it.
+Precious Plastic started as a graduation project by Dutchman Dave Hakkens in 2013 and has quickly evolved into one of the most original and engaging ways of handling plastic waste.
+The idea is to build a machine that will allow you to process your own plastic waste and create something new out of it.
 For now, four different processing principles (extrusion, injection, compression, shredding).
 It’s all low-cost and DIY, as the website provides all the necessary guidelines and instructions in detail to start building.

 PPC is a high-profile movement launched in 2009 to raise awareness around the threat that single-use, disposable plastic poses to the planet.
-Notable folks have joined the coalition over the last years, including writers Margaret Atwood and Richard Ford, singer Bette Midler and actor Martin Sheen.
+Notable folks have joined the coalition over the last years, including writers Margaret Atwood and Richard Ford, singer Bette Midler, and actor Martin Sheen.
 If you haven’t seen Jeff Bridges’ moving wake-up call yet, check it out here.

-Supported by a range of organizations and like-minded movements such as the aforementioned PPC, Plastic Oceans is an NGO with an ambitious goal: eradicate all plastic waste from the world’s water ecosystems, including rivers, lakes and, of course, oceans.
+Supported by a range of organizations and like-minded movements such as the aforementioned PPC, Plastic Oceans is an NGO with an ambitious goal: eradicate all plastic waste from the world’s water ecosystems, including rivers, lakes, and, of course, oceans.
 The organization’s website features a panoply of insightful and shocking facts about plastic waste that will make you think twice before using a plastic bag or purchasing a bottle of water.
 Ecologic initiatives are necessary for avoiding plastic and cleaning up the oceans.

 Let’s Clean Up Europe is a network that coordinates cleanup actions all across Europe.
-In 2015, for instance, the folks at LCUE thus organized more than 3000 actions, collecting almost 4000 tonnes of waste from beaches, oceans and forests.
+In 2015, for instance, the folks at LCUE thus organized more than 3000 actions, collecting almost 4000 tonnes of waste from beaches, oceans, and forests.
 Joining local cleanups or setting them up yourself through LCUE is easy and straightforward!

 Let’s keep fighting against plastic pollution!